-The Executive Leadership Team (ELT) has final responsibility for developing corporate strategy, implementing sustainability efforts and reporting company performance.
-The Executive Vice President (EVP), Strategy, Sustainability and Technology, who reports to the Chief Executive Officer, has overall accountability for corporate planning and development, including corporate strategy and long-range planning.
-The EVP, Strategy, Sustainability and Technology, also has ultimate responsibility for climate risk management and the implementation of our net-zero ambition.
+The Senior Vice President (SVP), Commercial, Strategy, Sustainability and Technology, reports to the CEO and has overall accountability for corporate planning and development, including corporate strategy and long-range planning as well as ultimate responsibility for climate risk management and the implementation of our emissions reduction target framework.
 In addition, the Sustainability and Public Policy Executive Council (SPEC), a subcommittee of the ELT, has global oversight of existing and emerging SD and public policy risks and trends including SD and climate-related governance, strategic planning, risk management and public reporting.
 The SPEC consists of the following executives:

 • EVP, Lower 48